longrootchen/ILSVRC-2012-classification-pytorch/README.md

 ## Hardware

-I used a single 2080Ti (12G momery) GPU.
+A single 2080Ti (12G momery) GPU was used.

 # Usage